How To Link Content In WordPress

-If you want, you can also format your internal links (e.g. you can italicize your link, make it bold, add color, etc …) using the format buttons in your WordPress visual editor menu (< there’s that internal link again! :)) …
+If you want, you can also format your internal links (e.g. make the link bold, italicized, change the link color, etc. using the format buttons in your WordPress content editor.

-To remove a link from your pages or posts, just click anywhere on the link and then click either the little cross icon on the link editor floating box or the ‘Remove link’ button on the editor menu as shown below
+To remove a link from your content, click anywhere on the link and then click the ‘Remove link’ button.

-So far, we have looked at how to create links to content in WordPress manually using the built-in function.
+In this tutorial, we have focused on creating links to content in WordPress manually using the inline linking tool.